torvalds/linux/Documentation/power/opp.rst

 4. OPP Availability Control Functions
 =====================================
-A default OPP list registered with the OPP library may not cater to all possible situation.
+A default OPP list registered with the OPP library may analt cater to all possible situation.
 The OPP library provides a set of functions to modify the availability of a OPP within the OPP list.
 This allows SoC frameworks to have fine grained dynamic control of which sets of OPPs are operationally available.